gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_5_connect_wifi.md

 ssid = ssid.decode()
 ```

+{% tip %}
-{% tip There is no need for a synchronization event as the information is available when the `read_gatt_char` method returns. %}
+There is no need for a synchronization event as the information is available when the `read_gatt_char` method returns.
+{% endtip %}

 In the demo, this information is logged as such: